gherlein/pi-blaster/README.md

 Released under The MIT License.

-Note: This project was initially released by Richard Hist under the GPL v3 License.
+Note from Thomas Sarlandie: This project was initially released by Richard Hist under the GPL v3 License.
 Richard gave me explicit permission to distribute this derivative work under the MIT License.

-    Copyright (c) 2013 Thomas Sarlandie - Richard Hirst
+    Copyright (c) 2018 Greg Herlein - Thomas Sarlandie - Richard Hirst

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to